nopSolutions/nopCommerce-Docs/en/developer/tutorials/update-existing-entity.md

 * Create View Model → Data Model
 * Edit View Model → Data Model

-Normally I would write tests for the following code and verify that model mapping is working correctly, but I'll skip unit testing to keep it simple.
+Normally we would write tests for the following code and verify that model mapping is working correctly, but we'll skip unit testing for now to keep it simple.

 In the appropriate methods ("Create", "Edit", or "PrepareSomeModel") add the code to set this property.
 In most cases, it's not required because it's automatically handled by *AutoMapper* in the `.ToModel()` method.